541132 Leleākūhonua: Numbering and naming

 This minor planet was by the Minor Planet Center on 10 October 2019 (M.P.C.
 117077).
-On 3 June 2020, it was formally named Leleākūhonua 'it flies until land appears' (lele 'to fly' + ā 'until' + kū 'to appear' + honua 'land').
+On 3 June 2020, it was formally named Leleākūhonua, meaning 'it flies until land appears' (lele 'to fly' + ā 'until' + kū 'to appear' + honua 'land').
 The name was suggested by students in the Hawaiian-language program A Hua He Inoa.
 The object reminded students of the migrations of the kolea, or Pacific golden plover, which migrates from Alaska to Hawaii.
-The English description states that the name "compares the orbit to the flight of migratory birds and evokes a yearning to be near Earth" (in Hawaiian, me he manu i ke ala pōʻaiapuni lā, he paʻa mau nō ia i ka hui me kona pūnana i kumu mai ai - like a bird on a path circling the sun, it is forever seeking a leeward wind back toward home.)
+The English description states that the name "compares the orbit to the flight of migratory birds and evokes a yearning to be near Earth" (in Hawaiian, me he manu i ke ala pōʻaiapuni lā, he paʻa mau nō ia i ka hui me kona pūnana i kumu mai ai - 'like a bird on a path circling the sun, it is forever seeking a leeward wind back toward home').

 Physical characteristics

 The size of Leleākūhonua depends on the assumed albedo (reflectivity); if it is a darker object then it would also have to be larger; a higher albedo would demand that it be smaller.
 The faint object has a visual magnitude of 24.64, comparable to the visual magnitudes of Pluto's smaller moons.
-It was initially estimated to be 300 km in diameter under the assumption of an albedo of 0.15, though observations of a single-chord stellar occultation at Penticton, Canada on 20 October 2018 suggested a smaller diameter of 220 km, corresponding to a higher albedo of 0.21.
+It was initially estimated to be 300 km in diameter under the assumption of an albedo of 0.15, though observations of a single-chord stellar occultation at Penticton, Canada, on 20 October 2018 suggested a smaller diameter of 220 km, corresponding to a higher albedo of 0.21.